codeadamca/activities/minifig.markdown

 > <small>(N.d.).
 Table Football.
 Retrieved April 11, 2025, from https://www.lego.com/en-ca/product/table-football-21337.</small>

-If you can get a hold of the [LEGO&reg; Table Football](https://www.lego.com/en-ca/product/table-football-21337) it has a great assorment of minfigure parts.
+If you can get a hold of the [LEGO&reg; Table Football](https://www.lego.com/en-ca/product/table-football-21337) it has a great assortment of minfigure parts.
 Enough for 22 minifigures with lots of extra hair and heads.

 ---